Caroline Green

 Caroline Green (born October 3, 2003) is an American ice dancer.
-With her skating partner, Michael Parsons, she is the 2022 Four Continents champion, a three-time ISU Grand Prix medalist, a four-time medalist on the ISU Challenger Series, and a five-time U.S. national medalist.
+With her skating partner, Michael Parsons, she is a two time Four Continents medalists (gold in 2022 and silver in 2026), a three-time ISU Grand Prix bronze medalist, a seven-time medalist on the ISU Challenger Series, and a six-time U.S. national medalist.

 With her brother and former skating partner Gordon Green, she placed in the top six at the 2018 World Junior Championships and won the 2019 U.S. national junior title.

 Early life

 Caroline Green was born on October 3, 2003, in Washington, D.C.
 Her mother, Mary, is a forensic scientist and her father, Richard, is a periodontist.
 She is the younger sister of Gordon Green.
 She attended Julius West Middle School before enrolling at Richard Montgomery High School in Rockville, Maryland.